Skip to main content

 Will participants get their lab results?

 Yes.
-Unless participants choose to opt out, lab results will be mailed to participants’ homes.
-The results will tell participants the amount of certain chemicals in their blood (and urine, if measured) at the time they were collected.
+Unless participants chose to opt out, results were mailed to their homes.
+The results told participants the amount of certain chemicals in their blood (and urine, if measured) at the time they were collected.
 Results will not show:

 • The source of any of the chemicals in blood or urine (if measured).